Five Ways to Stop Menopausal Weight Gain Without Dieting (Really!)

 Stress Management

 I have Aura essential oil ‘sandalwood’ at my desk and in my car to help calm down my nervous system.
-I apply a drop of 2 between my thumb and forefinger and take a big inhale when I need help my nervous system understand there is no danger.
+I apply a drop of 2 between my thumb and forefinger and take a big inhale when I need help; my nervous system understands there is no danger.

 If you don’t put positive habits into practice, you will feel depleted very quickly.
-It is no one else’s job to make sure you are in balance.
+It’s no one else’s job to make sure you are in balance.
 That job is yours.
 Make yourself a priority so you can be there for others.

 Relationship with Alcohol

 Alcohol consumption.
-Drinking moderate amounts of alcohol should not negatively affect your health.
+Drinking moderate amounts of alcohol shouldn’t negatively affect your health.
 But for many people, we can use alcohol to ‘calm’ us or reduce stress after a long day.
 If this is the only way you deal with life’s stressors, you could quickly develop a problem.

-I decided after many years of consuming alcohol to abstain from drinking.
+I decided, after many years of consuming alcohol, to abstain from drinking.
 It was common for me to feel very tired after a few drinks and make poor eating choices once the wine flowed.
-Something a lot of women I work with complain of!
+Something a lot of women I work with complain about!

 I knew stopping was the best choice for me.
-I didn’t sleep well since I had more hot flashes and night sweats when I drank.
-Additionally, I was working hard at curbing my sugar intake so giving up my preferred drink, red wine, was a good next step.
+I didn’t sleep well because I had more hot flashes and night sweats when I drank (this is a common complaint from the women I work with).
+Additionally, I was working hard at curbing my sugar intake, so giving up my preferred drink, red wine, was a good next step.

 Consistency versus Intensity